Never Say Never: The Remixes

-Never Say Never: The Remixes is the second remix album by Canadian singer Justin Bieber.
+Never Say Never: The Remixes is the second remix album by the Canadian singer Justin Bieber.
 Released on February 14, 2011, the album accompanies the release of Bieber's first film, Justin Bieber: Never Say Never (2011).
 The album mostly includes remixes of songs from Bieber's first studio album, My World 2.0 (2010), featuring guest appearances from Jaden Smith, Rascal Flatts, Usher, Chris Brown, Kanye West, Raekwon and Miley Cyrus.
 In addition, a brand-new track is also included.
 The Jaden Smith-assisted "Never Say Never", originally released as the theme song for the film The Karate Kid (2010), was included on the tracklist and re-released as the album's lead and only single on January 25, 2011.

 The album reached number-one on the Billboard 200 albums chart in the United States and was certified Platinum by the Recording Industry Association of America (RIAA), making it Bieber's second number-one album and second Platinum-selling album in the country.
 Plus it became his fourth consecutive top ten album in the US following his first remix album My Worlds Acoustic (2010).